 The use of our specially produced desiccants reduces air humidity in containers, facilitating the effective prevention of container sweat formation and associated damage.

 Why container condensation forms

-Considerable temperature fluctuations occur inside freight containers in the case of sea freight.
-Temperature differences of several dozen degrees Celsius can occur between harbours in different climate zones and – particularly on the high seas – also between day and night.
+During transport and storage, considerable temperature fluctuations occur inside freight containers.
+Not only at ports and railway stations located in different climate zones, but even during storage in the container at a fixed location, temperature differences of several dozen degrees Celsius can occur between day and night.
 Since warm or hot air can absorb far more moisture than cold air, drops in temperature in airtight closed freight containers result in the formation of condensation and as a result in phenomena like container sweat, container rain and cargo sweat.

 What's what: Container rain, cargo sweat, container sweat

 Condensation in containers can manifest itself in various ways.
 Experts in hold meteorology distinguish between the terms 'container sweat', 'container rain' and 'cargo sweat'.

 So-called container rain is condensed water that forms on the interior surfaces of the container body.
 Due to surface tension, the water accumulated there concentrate itself into increasingly large drops, which then fall due to their weight.
 The so-called container rain arising in this way then falls directly onto the cargo.

 Container sweat usually occurs under the ceiling of the container due to a drop in outside temperatures.
 This effect arises when the container wall cools sharply during transport in colder regions or during a temperature drop at night as a result of cold ambient air.
 The moisture is then drawn out of the much warmer air in the container and collects on the container.

 So-called cargo sweat occurs during transport from a colder to a warmer environment or when a sea container that has cooled overnight is warmed by sunshine.
 If the air in the container heats up faster than the cargo, condensation forms under these conditions on the surface of the freight, packaging and packaging aids.